Laneham: Archbishop of York's estate and palace

 The archbishops of Canterbury held Laneham Manor from an early date, certainly by the time of the 1086 Domesday Book, when 100 acres of pasture at Newton were said to belong to the Archbishop's manor.
 One who seems to have benefited was William of Laneham who was on the Archbishop's staff in the early 1200s and became Archdeacon of Durham by 1224.
 William was Prebendary of Bole by 1212 and Archdeacon of Durham by 1224 but in October 1243 'some men were imprisoned at York under suspicion of being concerned in his death.'

 King Henry III stayed at Laneham on 3 October 1255 and King Edward I on 15–16 April 1303.
 Edward then travelled by boat to Beverley.

 Thomas de Corbridge, Archbishop of York, decided to spend the summer months in his residence at Laneham in July 1303, to which he presumably travelled by water.
 However, while staying in the village he became ill and died on 22 September.
 He was known as a hard-working archbishop and was still handling his business until five days before his death.
 His body was taken to Southwell for burial, presumably again by water, with most of his final journey being via the Trent.
 The archdiocese of York properties of Laneham, Scrooby and Askham were leased to Samuel Sandys by his father, Archbishop Sandys, just before his death in 1588 and reputedly on advantageous terms.

+Samuel Sandys, who lived in Worcestershire, seems likely to have leased the manor house, some land called The Hades, a fishery, and two 'ferry passages on the Trent' to John Wastnes.
+In 1601 John Wastnes (or Wasteneys) brought a case against Sandys.

 During the Parliamentary era in 1647 the Manor of Laneham was sold to Robert Sweete and Anthony Markeham for £647, though such sales were commonly negated after the Restoration.
 The Sandys family retained an interest in the Laneham manor for several generations and in 1663 it was held by John Sandys 'of Laneham' and Francis Sandys 'of Scrooby.'
 There are old references to the remains of a moat from the palace, but these were apparently ploughed out in the 1970s.

+Archaeological studies have considered how 'Town Laneham' was laid out by the archbishops as a commercial venture.
+It has been suggested this involved realigning the main road through the area as Main Street.
+Evidence of a former road way can be seen alongside the public footpath which connects Rampton Road with Broadings Lane, immediately behind Top Farm.